DIFFICULTY

 - Hot shower and attached bathroom wherever possible.

-- Standby mule & 12h helicopter support
+- Standby mule & 12-hour helicopter support.

 - One-to-one guide & porter for the whole trek.

-- Bed and Breakfast plan in Kathmandu.
+- Bed and breakfast plan in Kathmandu.

-- Emergency Oxygen support at all stay locations.
+- Emergency oxygen support at all stay locations.

-- Boots & Crampons merchandise – Buff, Duffle bag, Tshirt/Fleece, Certificate, Medal, and more
+- Boots & Crampons merchandise – Buff, Duffle bag, T-shirt/Fleece, Certificate, Medal, and more.

-- Insurance for B&C Staff
+- Insurance for B&C staff.

-- Paramedic as part of team.
+- Paramedic as part of the team.

 - Participants will get an exclusive discount on all Fast&Up products.